 Longan fruit extract works as an excellent antioxidant.
 A number of studies have suggested its effectiveness as an antioxidant when tests were conducted on lab mice.

-We will look at the case study in detail; but before that, here are a few longan benefits that we can take avail by adding the fruit to our diet.
+We will look at the case study in detail; but before that, here are a few longan benefits that we can enjoy by adding the fruit to our diet.

 1. Excellent as a low-calorie diet